Pestov identities and X-ray tomography on manifolds of low regularity: Bundles, function spaces and operators

 In section~\ref{sec:lemmas-in-low-reg} we will have three Riemannian metrics~$g \in C^{1,1}(T^2M)$ and~$\alf{g},h \in C^{\infty}(T^2M)$ with certain roles.
 In this case we will denote the corresponding radial~$C^{1,1}$-diffeomorphisms by

-In section~\ref{sec:lemmas-in-low-reg} we frequently use the convention that the bundles related to~$\alf{g}$ are denoted~$\alf{S}M := S_{\alf{g}}M$ and~$\alf{N} := N_{\alf{g}}$, the operators related to~$\alf{g}$ are decorated with~$\alpha$ on top or as a subscript, the bundles and the operators related to~$h$ are decorated with subscripts~$h$, and the bundles and the operators related to the metric~$g$ are written without decorations.
+In section~\ref{sec:lemmas-in-low-reg} we frequently use the convention that the bundles related to~$\alf{g}$ are denoted~$\alf{S}M \coloneqq S_{\alf{g}}M$ and~$\alf{N} \coloneqq N_{\alf{g}}$, the operators related to~$\alf{g}$ are decorated with~$\alpha$ on top or as a subscript, the bundles and the operators related to~$h$ are decorated with subscripts~$h$, and the bundles and the operators related to the metric~$g$ are written without decorations.

 \begin{remark} We can switch between sphere bundles and corresponding Sobolev spaces using pullbacks along radial functions.
-If~$u$ is a scalar function on~$SM$, then~$s^*u$ is a scalar function on~$S_hM$.
+If~$u$ is a scalar function on~$SM$, then~$(s^{-1})^*u$\NTR{Changed $s$ to $s^{-1}$.} is a scalar function on~$S_hM$.
 To see that pullback behaves well on the Sobolev scale, note that the~$H^1(SM)$-norm controls all possible derivatives on~$SM$ since $TSM = \R X \oplus \V \oplus \H$.
 Thus the~$H^1(SM)$-norm is equivalent to

 with the norm of the differential interpreted with respect to any Riemannian metric on~$SM$.
-With the norm~\eqref{eq:alt-norm} we see that regularity on Sobolev scale is preserved, since by standard properties of the pullback we have~$s^{\ast}(\d_{SM}u) = \d_{S_hM}(u \circ s)$. \end{remark}
+With the norm~\eqref{eq:alt-norm} we see that regularity on Sobolev scale is preserved, since $(s^{-1})^{\ast}(\d_{SM}u) = \d_{S_hM}(u \circ s^{-1})$\NTR{Changed $s$ to $s^{-1}$.} by standard properties of the pullback.\NTR{Recast sentence.} \end{remark}